lohithbruw/DATA512A/data-512-final-projecct/final_project_plan.md

 * I plan to use the python(3.x) programming language on a Jupyter Notebook
 * I will be using the Matplotlib and/or the Seaborn Library to visualize data wherever appropriate
 * Since the dataset is not really huge, I am planing to run the analysis on my computer instead of using the cloud
+* I may also use Tableau for visualizing data if it feels like it's difficult to use Matplotlib

 ## Data Source Reference